Life Lines

 Cause Of Shock

-There are many causes of shock and we will look at some of them.
-The aim is to recognise shock and the stages that a child my go through.
-There is no doubt the final stages of shock means the child is close to death.
+There are many causes of shock, and we will look at some of them.
+The aim is to recognise shock and the stages that a child may go through.
+There is no doubt that the final stages of shock means the child is close to death.
 Some of the common causes.

 • Severe Bleeding(External & Internal)